jessonfoo/p002/week_4/README.md

 You need to submit your work through [this google form](https://docs.google.com/forms/d/1Tjg3YO2Nb_JSvauKIdr2vXcRvZ074yrVQhXxjg81sLc/viewform) by Sunday at 11:59pm.
 Expect to submit the links from your repo for each challenge above.

+## Remember your Unit Goals!
+- Pair at least once this week with a member of your accountability group.  *You need to pair **4** times this unit*
+- Give feedback for each person you paired with. *You need to submit at least 5 pieces of feedback in this unit* (4 for peer-pairing, and 1 GPS)
+- Rate at least 7 pieces of [Meta Feedback](https://socrates.devbootcamp.com/feedback) on Socrates. *You need to rate 20 pieces of feedback per unit.

 ## Resources
 *These are for reference if you want some additional sources.*